Skip to main content

 Curriculum

-Dr. Shabahang with small patient
+Dr. Shabahang interacting with a pediatric patient

 The University of Rochester/Highland Hospital Family Medicine Residency Program balances the care of the acutely ill with preventive health maintenance for outpatients, including the chronically ill.
 In the first year, residents concentrate mostly on inpatient services in hospital medicine, pediatrics, critical care, and obstetrics.
 Hospital medicine teams are comprised solely of family medicine residents while other teams integrate family medicine residents with specialty residents.

-In the third year, inpatient experiences shift to a supervisory and teaching role in hospital medicine.
-Most of the year focuses on outpatient experiences in pediatrics, geriatrics, orthopedics, gynecology and additional electives.
-New in 2024, we have created a Jeopardy rotation that provides sick call coverage for residents on essential rotations in most situations.
-This rotation helps protect residents from being pulled from their electives, outpatient rotations, and continuity clinic for inpatient coverage.
+In the third year, inpatient experiences shift toward supervisory and teaching roles in hospital medicine.
+Most of the year focuses on outpatient pediatrics, geriatrics, orthopedics, gynecology, and electives.
+The Jeopardy rotation provides sick-call coverage to help protect residents’ elective and continuity clinic experiences.

 Rotation Schedule